Baby elephant. Drawing an elephant in water.

 Drawing baby Elephants.

-How to draw a baby elephant.
+How to draw a baby Elephant-elephant calf in water.

 A bathing baby elephant.